Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/naivigation/visit/crashing-cars/rules/_index.md

 * **Tunnel/Crane** (as a map tile): Same as Cruise Control.
 Execute when entered.
 * Special roads with a different **maximum speed** / **terrain**.
-  * **Maximum Speed (Dirt Road)**: When you enter such a road, your gear instantly jumps to that value.
+  * **Maximum Speed (Dirt Road)**: When you enter such a road, your Gear instantly jumps to that value.
 It can't go above it while there.
-  * **Minimum Speed (Asphalt)**: When you enter such a road, your gear instantly jumps to that value.
+  * **Minimum Speed (Asphalt)**: When you enter such a road, your Gear instantly jumps to that value.
 It can't go below it while there.
   * **Cobblestones**: Any time you rotate here, take 1 damage.

 {{% /rules-block %}}